 In spite of these challenges, with the help of BELIEVE International she graduated as the valedictorian of her class.

 In college, Alida became commander of the ROTC unit

 Alida continued her BELIEVE scholarship into college.
 Because of the challenges in her life, she had to be a fighter to survive.
-So, when she went to college, she entered officership in ROTC program.
+So, when she went to college, she entered the ROTC program.
 She wanted to explore an experience that would make her a strong individual and boost her self-confidence and discipline.
-Due to her drive and discipline, she became the Commander of the Student Unit, shown here with three members of her unit.
+Due to her drive and discipline, she became the Commander of the Unit, shown here with three of her subordinates.